meltyourface/blank/posts/Death-and-warfare/Necromantic-Siege-Weapon-Construction-Guide---Soul-Reaper/index.md

 The Soul Reaper siege weapon is now ready to be unleashed upon your enemies.
 Annihilate their defenses, commanding the undead forces as they are flung forth, amplifying its lethality through the dark arts.

-Remember: True mastery of death and warfare is a lifelong pursuit.
+**Remember**: True mastery of death and warfare is a lifelong pursuit.
 May the shadows forever guide you.